mcanzi/source-code-mcanzi/content/project/glottaling.md

 ---
-title: "[Coretta, S. & Canzi, M.] The effect of lexical frequency on vowel phonation as a correlate of /t/-glottaling"
+title: "The effect of lexical frequency on vowel phonation as a correlate of /t/-glottaling {S Coretta, M Canzi}"
-tags: ["acoustics", "eeg", "phonetics", "production"]
+tags: ["acoustics", "egg", "phonetics", "production"]
 weight: 5
 draft: false
 date: 2018-09-13
 ---

-### Presentations
+### Output

-Coretta, S. & __Canzi, M.__ The effect of lexical frequency on vowel phonation as a correlate of /t/-						glottaling.
+* (2018) Coretta, S. & __Canzi, M.__ The effect of lexical frequency on vowel phonation as a correlate of /t/-glottaling.
 Talk presented at the __Linguistic Association of Great Britain__ (LAGB) conference at the University of Sheffield.

 ### Abstract